Spacelocust/cleancode-sveltekit/README.md

 ## Makefile commands

 Many commands are available in the Makefile.
+Here are a few of them.

 | Command              | Description                                                           |
 | -------------------- | --------------------------------------------------------------------- |